Batyr (elephant): Death

 Batyr died in 1993 when zookeepers accidentally gave him an overdose of sedatives.
 His death was reported worldwide.

 Lexicon

 It is claimed that Batyr had a vocabulary of about 20 words in the Russian and Kazakh languages.
 He reportedly imitated the sounds of other animals, and uttered short phrases including words of human slang.
 Batyr's lexicon list was compiled from audiovisual records, scientific researches and statistical data from eyewitnesses who heard the elephant themselves.
 Individual and disputable sounds were not considered.
-All other words as reported by the media were treated as fiction, second-hand and interpretations of retellings.
-For example, the phrase heard from Batyr as water was reported as "the elephant asked to drink".
+All other words as reported by the media were treated as fiction, second-hand and interpretations of retellings (such as if, for example, Batyr were heard to say "water" and the media reported it as "the elephant asked to drink").

 Full list of words and phrases reported to have been spoken by Batyr: